mtepenner/tracking-jack/README.md

-# 📦 Package Tracker
+# 📦 Tracking Jack

 ## Description
-Package Tracker is a full-stack application designed to retrieve real-time package statuses.
+Tracking Jack is a full-stack application designed to retrieve real-time package statuses.
 It utilizes a vanilla web frontend and a Node.js backend that acts as a web scraper.
 The application currently supports scraping tracking details directly from the USPS website using headless Chrome.

 ## Table of Contents
 - [Features](#features)